edcall/liri-node-app/README.md

 7. State your role in the app development

-I developed the app with help in tutoring by Armando.
+I developed the app with help in tutoring by Armando.type  "node liri.js movie-this" + movie name to look up movie info.

+. ntain a link5.
+Contain a link